dport96/ITM352/morea/115.Server-side-processing/experience-server-side-processing.md

 ---
-title: "Lab 4: Introducing Server Side Processing using Node.js"
+title: "Lab: Introducing Server Side Processing using Node.js"
 published: true
 morea_id: experience-server-side-processing
 morea_summary: "Examples of using Javascript and Node.js to pre-process a webpage."